-“Having someone to talk to someone helps release frustrations and builds a sense of companion,” says Chris Pleines, founder and relationship expert at Dating Scout.
+“Having someone to talk to helps release frustrations and builds a sense of companionship,” says Chris Pleines, founder and relationship expert at Dating Scout.
 “Text chatting also does the same, but it can be draining at some point since you can text multiple people at the same time.”

 “Stay hopeful with your virtual romantic partner that you’ll get the chance to meet someday—and you will,” he adds.